 - Four Directors

-We have committees that deal with or research long-term, ongoing organizational issues.
+We have standing and appointed committees that deal with or research long-term, ongoing organizational issues.
 They each have a leadership structure made up of members and report back to the board through a liaison.

 Groups & Networks